yikai82/course_note_DSI_AI_ML/module_1_git/how_to_Git-02-guide_ver02.md

-git log                     # to retrieve the commit# git branch -vv              # make sure you are in the current branch git reset --hard [commit#]  # reset HEAD git push force              # force the change to the GitHub
+git log                     # to retrieve the commit# git branch -vv              # make sure you are in the current branch git reset --hard [commit#]  # reset HEAD git push --force              # force the change to the GitHub
 ```

 ---